UnearthedArcana/B_Spells/Compatibility.md

 - 0 level cantrips: Converted to an orison unchanged
 - 1st level cantrips: Stays a 1st level spell, unchanged

+CLERIC_BLESS_WATER
+- 1st level cantrips: This spell is converted to an Second Level Spell if 1st level cantrips is installed, and extra damage increses to 3d6 +3.

 CLERIC_CAMOUFLAGE
 - 0 level cantrips: Stays a 1st level spell
 - 1st level cantrips: Converted to a second level spell, with 5 turn duration, and a +20% bonus to stealth (max 95%)